tschutter/printrbot/README.rst

     Adjust axis_steps_per_unit for each axis and extruder.
 Probably set in 2012 based upon the print of a 40mm cube.

+* ``min_skirt_length = 4``

+    Impose a minimum skirt length to ensure that the extruder is primed.
+This compensates for the filament that oozes from the extruder when we are waiting for everything to come up to the proper temperature.
+Note that the value is supposed to be in mm, but it is most certainly not.
+The correct value here is 250 mm.

+* ``max_fan_speed = 80``

+    If the fan runs at 100% of the rated speed, it cools the part (or the print bed) so much that it tends to pop off of the print bed after a dozen or so layers.
+Using a fan duct may improve this problem.

 Links
 -----